CONVEX

 What Is Algorithmic Trading?

 Algorithmic trading (algo trading) uses computer programs to execute trading strategies automatically based on predetermined rules.
-These rules can be as simple as "buy when the 50-day moving average crosses above the 200-day" or as complex as multi-factor models incorporating real-time market data, news sentiment analysis, and cross-asset correlations.
+These rules can be as simple as "buy when the 50-day moving average crosses above the 200-day moving average" or as complex as multi-factor models incorporating real-time market data, news sentiment analysis, earnings revisions, and cross-asset correlations.
+The algorithm monitors conditions continuously and fires orders the instant its criteria are met, without hesitation or second-guessing.

-The primary advantages of algorithmic trading are speed, consistency, and the elimination of emotional decision-making.
-Algorithms execute with precision at speeds impossible for human traders, follow their rules without fear or greed, and can monitor thousands of securities simultaneously.
+The primary advantages are speed, consistency, and the elimination of emotional decision-making.
+Modern algorithms execute in microseconds, follow their rules without fear or greed, and can monitor thousands of securities simultaneously.
+For institutional desks managing billions in assets, algorithmic execution is not optional; it is the only practical way to manage order flow at scale.

 Types of Algorithmic Strategies

 Execution algorithms help institutional traders fill large orders without excessive market impact.
-VWAP, TWAP (Time-Weighted Average Price), and implementation shortfall algorithms break large orders into smaller pieces and execute them over time to minimize price disruption.
+VWAP (Volume-Weighted Average Price), TWAP (Time-Weighted Average Price), and implementation shortfall algorithms break large orders into smaller child orders and distribute them over time, targeting a benchmark price rather than immediate completion.

 Alpha-generating algorithms seek to profit from market inefficiencies.
 Statistical arbitrage, pairs trading, momentum strategies, and mean reversion strategies are common approaches.
-These algorithms analyze patterns in historical and real-time data to identify profitable trading opportunities.
+These algorithms analyze patterns in historical and real-time data to identify edges, often holding positions for seconds to days depending on the strategy's time horizon.

 Market-making algorithms provide liquidity by continuously posting bid and ask quotes.
-They profit from the bid-ask spread while managing inventory risk.
-These algorithms are crucial for maintaining liquid, orderly markets.
+They profit from the bid-ask spread while managing inventory risk dynamically.
+These algorithms are crucial for maintaining liquid, orderly markets but can withdraw quotes rapidly when volatility spikes.

 Frequently Asked Questions